jasonstokes1/Technical-Incident-Report-The-Buyer---Incident-Response-Centre/README.md

 ### SECTION 2: ATTACKER INFRASTRUCTURE

-**Cyber Range Investigation Flags:**
-* **🚩 Q5 - Payload Domain:** What domain hosted the payloads? **`sync.cloud-endpoint.net`**
-* **🚩 Q6 - Ransomware Staging:** What domain staged the ransomware? **`cdn.cloud-endpoint.net`**
-* **🚩 Q7 - C2 IP Addresses:** What are the two C2 IP addresses? **`172.67.174.46, 104.21.30.237`**
-* **🚩 Q8 - Remote Tool Relay:** What is the remote tool relay domain that was used? **`relay-0b975d23.net.anydesk.com`**
+**Payload Domain:** `sync.cloud-endpoint.net`
+**Ransomware Staging Domain:** `cdn.cloud-endpoint.net`
+**Command and Control (C2) IPs:** `172.67.174.46`, `104.21.30.237`
+**Remote Tool Relay:** `relay-0b975d23.net.anydesk.com`

 **Analysis:** To identify where the attacker downloaded their tools, a hunt was conducted within the `DeviceNetworkEvents` table to review external network connections initiated by PowerShell on the compromised device.
 The log results revealed PowerShell downloading payloads directly from the external domain `sync.cloud-endpoint.net`.
-Following this discovery, a pivot for the root domain `cloud-endpoint.net` revealed a secondary staging domain (`cdn.cloud-endpoint.net`).
-Further investigation into the initial payload domain identified the specific C2 IP addresses, while logs for `anydesk.exe` identified the attacker's remote tool relay infrastructure.
+Following the discovery of the initial payload domain, a pivot was conducted for the root domain `cloud-endpoint.net`, which revealed a secondary domain (`cdn.cloud-endpoint.net`) identifying it as the staging domain for the ransomware payload.

+During the investigation of the initial payload domain, the network logs were reviewed to identify the specific IP addresses hosting the attacker's infrastructure.
+The malicious domain resolved to two distinct C2 IP addresses.
+Finally, to identify the infrastructure used for interactive remote access, network connections initiated by `anydesk.exe` revealed outbound connections to the vendor's infrastructure.
+The specific relay domain used by the threat actor was identified as `relay-0b975d23.net.anydesk.com`.

 **Query Used (Payload Domain):**
 ```kusto